blackducksoftware/blackduck-alert/deployment/kubernetes/README.md

 #### Step 1: Create the configuration map for Alert

-Create the config map from the file to specify the environment variables for Alert
+Create the config map from the file to specify the environment variables for Alert Edit the 1-cm-alert.yml file with the environment variable values you want to use for your configuration of Alert.
+###### Note:  You can edit the contents of the configuration map after it has been created. ######

 ```
 kubectl create -f 1-cm-alert.yml -n blackduck-alert